 - Blue Sky is a site that models the location and direction of spreading smoke.
 This is helpful when planning a wilderness route.
 Smoke from the Ferguson Fire in Yosemite often drifted northeast into the Tahoe Basin, for example.
 For our Canadian friends, Blue Sky Canada has a separate site.

 - Purple Air has graphics that make it easy to assess air quality across the state.
 Color-coded circles indicate whether air quality is good (green), moderate (yellow or orange) or significantly poor (red, purple and burgundy).
-Click on a circle to get detailed air quality information including the Air Quality Index (AQI) for particulate matter, specifically PM2.5.
+Click on a circle to get detailed air quality information based on particulate matter, specifically PM2.5.
 PM2.5 refers to atmospheric particulate matter (PM) that has a diameter of less than 2.5 micrometers and is the prominent component of wildfire smoke.
 Learn more about PM2.5 here.
 The Purple Air site can be configured to display different pollutant levels.Data show that Purple Air can run a little high when compared to official EPA numbers, but provides useful data points that are available in real time.
 The low cost of Purple Air sensors also means that sensors are widely distributed across certain regions.
 Anyone can purchase a sensor and to add to the network.

 - California Smoke Information is an inter-agency effort to coordinate and aggregate data.
 They provide a effective visual that indicates intensity and direction of smoke.

 - Firemappers has crowd-sourced and incident information in a mapping tool from ArcGis.

 - CalTopo is a free mapping program used by many backpackers to create their own routes.
 In the Map Overlay section there is an option to check Fire Activity to get current fire maps or Fire History for maps of previous fires.
 The red dots mean there is active heat detected from satellites.
 The orange or yellow dots mean the heat is older.